 A key element of the new Pardo GT52 ‘crossover’ design is its ability to deliver a more sociable boating experience thanks to the natural continuity of its interior and exterior spaces.

-Having launched the brand with a range of open walkaround sportscruisers before branching off into the cruising market with its Endurance 60, Pardo is now splitting the difference with this new Pardo GT52.
+Having launched the brand with a range of open walkaround sportscruisers before branching off into the cruising market with its Endurance 60, Pardo’s aim is to split the difference with this Pardo GT52.

 Pardo GT52 specification

 Beam: 16ft 3in (4.96m)

 Engines: 2 x Volvo IPS 650 – 800